kammitama5/kammitama5.github.io/_posts/2018-11-19-Monday-November-19th.md

   being back in LA.
 I find it difficult to speak to interact with people here in a meaningful way (my mentor and friends at JPL don't really count, because JPL itself is a very isolated place!).
 And I can't recall a recent time where I felt I "enjoyed a night out" or anything like that in LA.
+Quite frankly, I have no idea what is going on daily in LA (ask me about reddit, though!).
   I do remember the last time I was exhausted by its people, and frustrated, just wanted to be back in my place.
 I have multiple memories like that.
 - I ended up here because after school in New York, a big group of my friends moved here.
   I liked New York, and had (and still have) a lot of friends there.
 They always ask me if I'll